-We help investors achieve better outcomes by accessing superior investment opportunities and actively managing every building to unlock value and deliver strong risk-adjusted returns.
-Through our activities, we can also make a positive impact on society.
-To this end, our responsible property investment team plays a fundamental role in ensuring we use our resources to enrich the lives of people and communities by creating world-class places to live, work and play.
-In 2020, we achieved ‘Green Star’ status for 10 funds in the Global Real Estate Sustainability Benchmark survey.
-We are committed to achieving net carbon zero across all our real estate assets by 2050.
+We help investors achieve better outcomes by accessing superior investment opportunities and strong risk-adjusted returns.
+We aim to have a positive impact on society and our ESG investment team play a fundamental role in ensuring this.
+Using our resources to enrich the lives of people and communities by creating world-class places to live and work.
+We are committed to achieving net-zero carbon across all our real estate assets by 2050.
+In 2022, over 75% of our assets under management received a four-star or higher rating in the Global Real Estate Sustainability Benchmark (GRESB) survey.

 Strategic corporate development